jalho/rust-dedicated-server/README.md

 5. Put the RDS running script [`run-with-carbon.sh`](./run-with-carbon.sh) from this repository to `/home/rust/` in the VM.
 It will be run by systemd.

-6. Put the systemd unit file [`rust.service`](./rust.service) from this repository to `/etc/systemd/system/rust.service` in the VM.
+6. Put the systemd unit files (`*.service`, `*.timer`) from this repository to `/etc/systemd/system/` in the VM.
 Reload systemd.

    ```
    systemctl daemon-reload
    ```

-7. Start the systemd managed service.
+7. Start the systemd managed Rust game server service.

    ```
    systemctl enable rust